Solve ‘Oversized’ OST File issues in Outlook using Manual Tricks

 3. Unselect all the Add-Ins that are currently not in use or non-functional and click OK.Unselect all the Add-Ins

 Archiving OST file data: Archiving OST file data might reduce OST file size and clear some space occupied on the server.
 You can change the archive OST file location in your system.
 Archiving an OST file may prevent your OST file from crossing a predefined size limit.
-To archive the file, steps are given below.
+To archive the file, follow the steps shared below.

 1. Click on the File tab>click Cleanup Tools>select Mailbox Cleanup.select Mailbox Cleanup